Trevor Larnach Player Props: Twins vs. Nationals

 Trevor Larnach At The Plate

-- He has gone deep in two of 19 games played this season, and in 2.6% of his plate appearances.
+- In 20 games played this season, he has homered in two of them.

-- Larnach has driven in a run in eight games this year (42.1%), including two games with multiple runs batted in.
+- Larnach has driven in a run in eight games this season (40.0%), including two games with multiple runs batted in.

-- In six games this year (31.6%), he has scored, including multiple runs twice.
+- In six games this season (30.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.